javadbat/jb-switch/react/README.md

 # jb-switch React component

-simple switch component for react with loading ability sample:<https://codepen.io/javadbat/pen/jOyXKNJ>
+switch react component.

+> this component is a react wrapper for [jb-switch](https://github.com/javadbat/jb-switch)

+sample:<https://codepen.io/javadbat/pen/jOyXKNJ>

+Demo :  Demo: [codeSandbox preview](https://3f63dj.csb.app/samples/jb-switch) for just see the demo and [codeSandbox editor](https://codesandbox.io/p/sandbox/jb-design-system-3f63dj?file=%2Fsrc%2Fsamples%2FJBSwitch.tsx) if you want to see and play with code

 ## installation